serebrov/serebrov.github.io-hugo/content/posts/2019-06-16-multi-origin-cloudfront-setup.md

 The `app*` behavior serves the single-page application from the S3 origin.
 The app is accessible from the sub-path (`myapp.com/app`) and should be placed in the sub-folder on S3 (the sub-path is preserved in the request to origin).

-In the case of single page web application, there is a single entry point, usually `index.html` that is loaded on first request and further navigation accross app pages is handled by application code in browser.
+In the case of single page web application, there is a single entry point, usually `index.html` that is loaded on first request and further navigation across app pages is handled by application code in browser.

 To implement this logic in `CloudFront`, we use Lambda@Edge functions attached to origin request and response events: